 However, this new update utilizes hardware-based key attestation.
 It will send an unmodified Keystore certificate to SafetyNet servers, verify its legitimacy, and check certificate extension data to know whether your device have verified boot enabled (bootloader status)”

 Question 5: Can we fake a certificate (+ manipulated extension data)?

 - Answer: “Nope.
-Check how trusted execution environment (TEE) works.
-Unless there is serious implementation bugs in your ARM TrustZone (or security co-processor like Google’s Titan M), you cannot break the cryptography.”
+Check how a trusted execution environment (TEE) works.
+Unless there are serious implementation bugs in your ARM TrustZone (or security co-processor like Google’s Titan M), you cannot break the cryptography.”

 Question 6: Is MagiskHide meaningless now?

 - Answer: “It depends on your expectation.
 MagiskHide is still effective to hide anything in userspace but is no longer capable of spoofing bootloader/verified boot status.